 int *ptr = #

-Arrays store multiple elements of the same data type.
-And string a type of character array.
+Arrays store multiple values of the same type.

 int numbers[5] = {1, 2, 3, 4, 5};